miarond/DNA_Center_Device_Discovery/README.md

 The network device will construct the FQDN `pnpserver.customer.com` based on this information, and it will send a DNS Query to DNS server `172.16.200.200` attempting to resolve the IP Address of this FQDN.
 Additionally, the network device will attempt to resolve the IP Address of an NTP server using the FQDN `pnpntpserver.customer.com`.

+  > :warning: If this method is used to discover DNA Center, the FQDN `pnpserver.<domain>.<tld>` **MUST** be included in DNA Center's SSL certficate, in either the "CN" (Common Name) field or the "SAN" (Subject Alternative Name) field.
+When the PnP Agent in IOS-XE attempts to contact DNA Center, it will do so using the HTTP protocol toward this FQDN.
+The initial HTTP connection will be established to download the SSL certificate from DNA Center, and then an HTTPS connection will be attempted.  **It is at THIS point** where the connection attempt will fail if the `pnpserver.<domain>.<tld>` FQDN is *not* included in DNA Center's SSL certificate.
+The identity of DNA Center can not be confirmed by the PnP Agent, and the HTTPS connection will be terminated as a result.

 ![PnP_DNS_Process.png](/assets/PnP_DNS_Process.png)

 [DNA Center Documentation](https://www.cisco.com/c/en/us/td/docs/cloud-systems-management/network-automation-and-management/dna-center/2-3-3/user_guide/b_cisco_dna_center_ug_2_3_3/m_onboard-and-provision-devices-with-plug-and-play.html#id_90879)